natehughes02/bookbot/README.md

 # bookbot
-BookBot is a git project!
+BookBot is a guided project by Boot.dev.